Skip to content

 Example.
 ‘It is the duty of the cashier to disburse salaries’-Infinite ‘The cashier -Appropriate disburses salaries’

 (iv) Avoid meaningless words.
-Some words do not convey the clear meaning.
+Some words do not convey a clear meaning.
 They should be avoided.

 Example.
 We beg to, this is to acknowledge, at all time, at the present time.